Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.HealthChecks/Readme.md

 ## About

-A module adds tenant-aware features specific to Orchard Core's [Health Checks module](https://docs.orchardcore.net/en/main/reference/modules/HealthChecks/).
+A module that adds tenant-aware features specific to Orchard Core's [Health Checks module](https://docs.orchardcore.net/en/main/reference/modules/HealthChecks/).

 ## Usage

 Some of this module's features depend on being always-enabled.
-You can easily achieve that using the `AddTenantFeatures` and `AddDefaultTenantFeatures` extension methods inside `AddOrchardCms` call of your _Program.cs_ file, like this:
+You can easily achieve that using the `AddTenantFeatures` and `AddDefaultTenantFeatures` extension methods inside the `AddOrchardCms` call of your _Program.cs_ file, like this:

 ```csharp
 builder.Services.AddOrchardCms(orchardCoreBuilder => orchardCoreBuilder